BigBangData/Puns/README.md

         return 1 if all(score >= phonetic_threshold for score in phonetic_scores) and combined_similarity >= semantic_threshold else 0
 ```

-- Jenny wants confetti when user gets it right.
+- Confetti when user gets it right?
-- Embelish view pages, add some images without giving away the answer, or maybe just after giving the answer.
+- Maybe just embelish view pages, add some images without giving away the answer, or maybe just after giving the answer.
 - Maybe add "confetti" every time except instead it's an image related to the answer.
 - Unsure how much fun it is to submit and get it wrong too often, maybe instead of congratulating or not,
     just show the scors given the models, and let user see how the model does instead of how user does.